 How to Serve Riesling White Wine

-As a white wine, riesling should be enjoyed at a “fridge cold” temperature — about 45 to 50 degrees Fahrenheit.
+As a white wine, riesling should be enjoyed at a “fridge cold” temperature — about 45° to 50° Fahrenheit.
 Serving riesling wine cold but not too cold will lift the wine’s delicate aromas and acidity without muting its flavors.
 To achieve this balance, let your riesling sit in the fridge for about two hours and try to serve the wine directly from the fridge to your guests’ glasses.

 What to Eat With Riesling Wine